opencontainers/oci-conformance/instructions.md

 ## Amendment for Private Review

 If you need a private review for an unreleased product, please email a zip file containing what you would otherwise submit as a pull request to certification@opencontainers.org.
-We'll review and confirm that you are ready to be Certified OCI as soon as you open the pull request.
-We can then often arrange to accept your pull request soon after you make it, at which point you become Certified OCI.
+We'll review and confirm that you are ready to be OCI Certified as soon as you open the pull request.
+We can then often arrange to accept your pull request soon after you make it, at which point you become OCI Certified.

 ## Review